 Pump Performance Data

-Size Capacity Notes
+size capacity (gpm)

-30L 0.3
+30L .3

-00L 0.8
+00L .8

-OL 1.6
+0L 1.6

 1L 2.7

 2L 4.9 Based on pumping a fluid of 200 SSU

-5L 12.9 viscosity at 100 psi and 1750 rpm
+5L 12.9 viscosity at 100 psi and 1750 rpm.

-WARNING

 Failure to follow these instructions could result in serious bodily injury or death.

 Do not attempt to work on any Tuthill pump installation before completing the steps below.

 Disconnect the drive so that it cannot be started while work is being performed.

 Review the Material Safety Data Sheet (MSDS) applicable to the liquid being pumped to determine its characteristics and the precautions necessary to ensure safe handling.

 Vent all pressure within the pump through the suction or discharge lines.

 All Tuthill pumps contain residual 200 SSU lube oil from the factory production test.
 Determine if this is compatible with the fluid you are pumping.
 If the fluid is incompatible, consult the factory.

-Seal Replacement
+Disassembly of Seal

-The seal assembly in LA and LE Series pumps can be changed without disassembly of the rest of the pump
+The seal assembly in LA and LE Series pumps can be changed without disassembly of the rest of the pump.

-- Place the pump in a vise with the shaft facing up so that one jaw grips across the two ports - Do not tighten excessively as the pump housing may be distorted - Inspect the shaft at the keyway, flat, or tang - Any burrs will interfere with removal of the housing plug and bearing assembly - Remove the housing plug with a face-type spanner wrench (part # 0L 506) AND the seal from the shaft - The rubber boot will be bonded to the shaft, so it is necessary to push down on the seal to break this bond - Grasp the metal outer shell with any suitable device, pull the seal assembly upward, and remove the spring and washer - Models 30LA through 1LA and models 30LE through 1LE have a snap ring on the shaft to back up the seal assembly - Do not remove this snap ring unless you are completely disassembling the pump - Models 2LA, 2LE, and 5LE do not have a snap ring - A step on the shaft is used as the seal backup - Remove the stationary seal face from the housing plug by pressing out from the opposite side - If damaged, remove the O ring from the OD of the housing plug
+- Place the pump in a vise with the shaft facing up so that one jaw grips across the two ports.
+Do not tighten excessively as the pump housing may be distorted. - Inspect the shaft at the keyway, flat or tang.
+Any burrs will interfere with removal of the housing plug and bearing assembly. - Remove the housing plug with a face-type spanner wrench, available from Tuthill as part number 0L 506. - Remove the seal from the shaft.
+The rubber boot will be bonded to the shaft, so it is necessary to push down on the seal to break this bond.
+Grasp the metal outer shell with any suitable device and pull the seal assembly upward.
+Remove the spring and washer.

+- Models 30LA through 1LA and models 30LE through 1LE have a snap ring on the shaft to back up the seal assembly.
+Do not remove this snap ring unless you are completely disassembling the pump.
+Models 2LA, 2LE and 5LE do not have a snap ring.
+A step on the shaft is used as the seal backup. - Remove the stationary seal face from the housing plug by pressing out from the opposite side. - If damaged, remove the O ring from the OD of the housing plug.